-This series of articles explores best practices for common logging export scenarios.
+This article introduces a series of articles that explore design patterns and best practices for common logging export scenarios.

-Stackdriver Logging provides an operational datastore for logs and provides rich export capabilities.
+Cloud Logging provides an operational datastore for logs and provides rich export capabilities.
 You might export your logs for several reasons, such as retaining logs for long-term storage (months or years) to meet compliance requirements or for running data analytics against the metrics extracted from the logs.
-Stackdriver Logging can export to Cloud Storage, BigQuery, and Cloud Pub/Sub.
+Cloud Logging can export to Cloud Storage, BigQuery, and Pub/Sub, and also to Elasticsearch.

-Stackdriver Logging can export all logging for an organization, using aggregated exports, or for a specific project, using logs export.
+Cloud Logging can export all logging for an organization, using aggregated sinks, or for a specific Google Cloud project, using logs export.
 Using logging filters, you can include or exclude specific projects or cloud resources.
-For example, you could export all Compute Engine logs, but exclude high-volume logs from Cloud Load Balancer.
+For example, you could export all Compute Engine logs, but exclude high-volume logs from Cloud Load Balancing.
 This approach gives you the flexibility to export all logs or specific logs.

-As an alternative to aggregated exports, logs export is enabled per project rather than for the entire organization.
-Logs export is otherwise identical to aggregated exports.
+As an alternative to aggregated sinks, logs export is enabled per project rather than for the entire organization.
+Logs export is otherwise identical to aggregated sinks.

 Ways to export

-There are three ways to export logs from Stackdriver:
+There are three ways to export logs from Cloud Logging:

 - To files: JSON files stored in Cloud Storage.